PAC Learnability in the Presence of Performativity

 We now consider cases where the performative effect can impact both the feature distribution $X$ and the conditional distribution $Y \mid X$.
 We show conditions under which the performative task remains learnable.

 Specifically, if \(\tilde{\p}_h\) is \emph{absolutely continuous} with respect to \(\p\), we can write the performative risk as where the expectation is taken with respect to the measure \(\p\), and \(\frac{d \tilde{\p}_h}{d \p}(X, Y)\) is the \emph{Radon-Nikodym (RN) derivative}, describing the relative density of the shifted distribution \(\tilde{\p}_h\) with respect to the original distribution \(\p\) \citep{billingsley2012probability}.
 We note that such reweighting techniques involving the RN derivative (usually in the form of density ratios) are common in domain adaptation \citep{huang2006correcting,sugiyama2007covariate}.
 There, however, the test distribution is fixed and independent of the selected classifier and the ratio can in particular be estimated given some data from the (fixed) target distribution.
-We require: \begin{assumption} We assume the following conditions hold for all \(h \in \mathcal{H}\): (i) the measure \(\tilde{\p}_h\) is absolutely continuous with respect to \(\p\); and (ii) the RN derivative is known to the learner and uniformly bounded—specifically, there exists a constant \(M \ge 0\) such that for all \((x, y) \in \mathcal{X} \times \mathcal{Y}\), \(\frac{d \tilde{\p}_h}{d \p}(x, y) \leq M\). \end{assumption} The first assumption is a standard condition ensuring the existence of the RN derivative.
+We require: \begin{assumption} We assume the following conditions hold for all \(h \in \mathcal{H}\): (i) the measure \(\tilde{\p}_h\) is absolutely continuous with respect to \(\p\); (ii) the RN derivative is uniformly bounded—specifically, there exists a constant \(M \ge 0\) such that for all \((x, y) \in \mathcal{X} \times \mathcal{Y}\), \(\frac{d \tilde{\p}_h}{d \p}(x, y) \leq M\); and (iii) the function $\frac{d\tilde{\mathbb{P}}_h}{d\mathbb{P}}$ is uniquely determined via the values of $h$, i.e. that $\frac{d\tilde{\mathbb{P}}_h}{d\mathbb{P}}(x,y) = \psi(x,y,h(x))$ for some function $\psi$.\footnote{The third assumption was added in the second version of this manuscript, to fix an incorrect bounding argument in Step 3 of the initial proof of Theorem \ref{theorem: general_shift}.
+We apologise for this unintentional mistake and thank an anonymous reviewer for detecting the issue in the previous version.} \end{assumption} The first assumption is a standard condition ensuring the existence of the RN derivative.